 A repeated difficulty will be predominantly felt in one of the four basic areas of mindfulness.
 It will come either in the realm of the body, in the realm of feelings, in the realm of mind (thoughts and images), or in the realm of our basic attitudes (grasping, fear, aversion, etc.).
-Expanding the field of attention requires that we become aware of another dimension of the insistent visitor and not just notice its predominant face.
-This is because invariably we are stuck on a different level from the obvious one we have been noticing and naming.
+Expanding the field of attention requires that we become aware of another dimension of the stuck place, of our insistent visitor, and not just notice its predominant face.
+This is because invariably we are stuck on a different level from the obvious one we have been noticing.
 Release will only take place when we can shift from that which is obvious to one of the other levels of awareness.

 However, the Top Ten Tunes, whether as words, images, or stories, will persist and return no matter how often they are noticed.
-They play like records, repeating a theme over and over.
+They play like old records, repeating a theme over and over.
 At first, to gain perspective, we can number them one through ten.
 “Oh, that is three on the hit parade this week.”
 In that way, when we notice them, we don’t have to play the record all the way through each time and we can more easily let them go.
 Or we can use a variation of this technique and give them a humorous name or title.
-I have given names to many now familiar aspects of myself, such as “The Hungry Survivor,” “Mr. Achiever,” “Attila the Hun,” “Baby Jacky,” “Fear of the Dark,” “The Impatient Lover.”
-In this way, the repeated patterns of fear, sorrow, impatience, or loneliness become more familiar, and I listen to their stories in a friendlier and openhearted way.
+I have given names to many now familiar aspects of myself, such as “The Hungry Ghost,” “Mr. Achiever,” “Attila the Hun,” “The Frightened Child,” “The Impatient Lover.”
+In this way, the repeated stories and emotions of fear, sorrow, impatience, and loneliness become more familiar, and I can listen to their tales in a friendlier and openhearted way.
 “Hello, nice to see you again!
 What do you have to tell me today?”

 However, this is not enough.
-Suppose we encounter a repeated story about the divorce of our parents.
+Suppose we encounter a painful repeated story about the divorce of our parents.
 It talks over and over about which children got to keep which possessions, and who said what to whom.
 Such a story can play many times.
 As it does, we must expand our field of attention: How does this thought feel in our body?
 Oh, there is a tightness in the diaphragm and the chest.
-We can name this, “tightness, tightness,” and stay meticulously attentive for some time.
+We can name this, “tightness, tightness,” and stay kind and carefully attentive for some time.
 As we do, it may open to other sensations, and many new images and feelings will be released.
 In this way, we can first begin to release the physical contractions and bodily fear that we have held.
 Then we can expand the attention further to new feelings.
-What feelings arise along with this thought pattern and this tightness?
+What other feelings arise along with this thought pattern and this tightness?
 At first they may be half hidden or unconscious, but if we sense carefully, the feelings will begin to show themselves.
-The tightness in the chest will become sadness, and the sadness may become grief.
+The tightness in the chest will become anger, then sadness, and the sadness may become grief.
 As we finally begin to grieve, the pattern will release.

 This excerpt is taken from the book, “A Path With Heart”